 Values-based recognition programs are also more effective.
-Beyond acknowledging how employees exemplify corporate values and signaling to others how that looks, rewards like days off and donations reinforce Employee Value Propositions (EVP) that include work-life balance, community, and social responsibility.
+Beyond acknowledging how employees exemplify corporate values and signaling to others how that looks, rewards like days off and donations reinforce employee value propositions (EVPs) that include work-life balance, community, and social responsibility.

-Q: “Does it make a difference to the bottom line?”
+Q: “Does employee recognition make a difference to the bottom line?”

 For skeptical executives, return on investment must be proven for immediate and long-term benefit to the organization.
 We’ve split this section up into three sections, revenue, costs, and investment, to best address each concern.

-Recognition satisfies the human needs of approval, esteem, and affiliation, which triggers the norm of reciprocity to give back to supportive employers.
-When employees perceive their organization values their contributions, they are less stressed, return to work sooner after injury, and improve their performance.
+Recognition satisfies the human needs of approval, esteem, and affiliation, which triggers the norm of reciprocity for people to give back to their supportive employers.
+“Employees who are engaged consistently show up to work and have a greater commitment to quality and safety” Gallup reports.
 For instance, traffic patrol officers make more DUI arrests and steel company staff make more creative suggestions for improving operations when perceived organizational support is high.

-A 2017 study of nine organizations confirmed that increased recognition leads employees to predict desired outcomes and therefore invest more into in-role and extra-role work behaviors:
+A 2017 study of nine organizations confirmed that increased recognition leads employees towards desired behaviors, including:

 - Conscientiousness in performing job tasks